jakewaldron/PlexEmail/README.md

 * web_domain - Domain name of the web page
 * web_path - Path on the domain to the web page
 * web_delete_previous_images - True to delete all .jpg images in the web image folder prior to copying over current images
+* web_skip_if_no_additions - True to skip creating a web page if there are no new additions

 #####Image Upload - If this option is enabled, image hosting will be used for web and email